How Do You Miss Me

 "How Do You Miss Me" is a song recorded by Canadian country artist Dallas Smith featuring American country artist Alexandra Kay.
-The song was written by Ashley Gorley, Hardy, and Mark Holman, while Joey Moi produced the track.
+The song was written by Ashley Gorley, Michael Hardy, and Mark Holman, while Joey Moi produced the track.
 Smith had originally recorded a solo version of the song on his self-titled album in 2023.

 Music video

 The official visualizer for "How Do You Miss Me" premiered on YouTube on April 2, 2025.
 It includes footage of Dallas Smith appearing as a surprise guest at an Alexandra Kay concert and joining her to perform the song.
 The official music video for the solo version of "How Do You Miss Me" premiered on November 1, 2023.